Immigrant Justice Leadership Academy

 • Increase the number of bilingual and bicultural legal professionals

-The activities and trainings agendas we put together are informed by our three pillars:
+The activities and trainings agendas we put together are informed by our four pillars:

 Fellows will participate in both virtual and in-person training components, including: